maieul/ledmac/ISSUE_TEMPLATE.md

-Issue can be opened in English or in French (I prefer in french).
+Issue can be opened in English or in French (I prefer in French).
 Please fill this form.

 # Version of reledmac / reledpar